mgreiler/code-review-checklist/README.md

 ## Ethics and Morality
 - [ ] Does this code change introduce any ethical or moral concerns?
+- [ ] Does this code change introduce any algorithm, AI  or machine learning bias?

 ## Testing and Testability
 - [ ] Is the code testable?